The Solar Energy Technologies Office (SETO) has funded projects that have won prestigious awards and recognition.

 Volume-Indexed Secondary Ion Mass Spectrometry: Provides 3-D information about the composition of electronic materials and devices.
 (NREL)

 Copper Indium Diselenide Solar Cell: The first solar cell to use very thin films (less than the thickness of a human hair) of a promising semiconductor material.
 (NREL)

 Additional Technical Awards

-The following awards recognize the Solar Program's achievements in science and research.
+The following awards recognize SETO's achievements in science and research.

 Scientific American 50: This award recognized the world's most efficient land-based solar cell.
 (NREL and Spectrolab)